nvb-uy/Prominent/PACK_CHANGELOG.md

 ## Important Changes
 - **Chapter I of the Hasturian Era campaign is out!**
-- **The New Thunderwrath.** Enjoy the new remastered Thunderwrath artifact meant for physical damage (Warrior) builds!
+- **The New Thunderwrath.** Enjoy the new remastered Thunderwrath artifact meant for physical damage (Warrior) builds or the upcoming Valkyrie build!
 - **Difficulty Changes**.
 World difficulty is now more impactful in damage dealt to players, with easy having less damage and removing oneshots from bosses, normal being as it was previous to this update, and hard having a global +30% damage increase.
 - **Balance Changes**.
 From adjustements to talents to new disabled items and enchants.
 - **Fixed crash on Linux if using an NVIDIA GPU!** (Some Debian-based distros with outdated packages might still be affected)